What are cashback rewards programs and why do they matter?

 E-commerce rewards programs in particular can have a significant financial benefit to the sponsoring brand as well.
 With a white-label cashback rewards program, the sponsoring brand will actually keep some part of the commissions earned from their users’ online shopping.

 Over time, as the customer base participating in the sponsoring brand’s program grows, these commissions can produce a sizable incremental revenue stream.
+In fact, for banks/financial institutions, cashback rewards programs can deliver results that actually improve a bank's unit economics.

 Finally, the online merchants and advertisers who have affiliate programs and allow their offers and programs to be promoted across the cashback & loyalty rewards platforms who act as publishers, can grow their affiliate program.